-Provide funding to upgrade infrastructure for 10 public water systems in Delaware Decrease public health risks in drinking water in 2018-2019 for 169,665 Delaware residents Meet Program Activity Measure of 93% of fund utilization rate, as negotiated with EPA by continuing to encourage expeditious spending with loan recipients and sub-grantees

-Continue to contract with Delaware Rural Water Association (DRWA), to provide technical assistance, training, along with strategies to small and mid-size municipalities to maintain and return to compliance with state and federal regulations

-Continue to provide operator education through contracts with Delaware Technical and Community College

-Continue to offer financial training and 1:1 assessments through a contract with Kash Group LLC

-Continue to hold quarterly meetings with Set-Aside recipients to monitor activity progress and evaluate expeditious spending

-Ensure borrowers are following cross-cutter requirements on construction projects Continue to track the Drinking Water to Clean Water Transfer with EPA assistance Utilize Set-Aside funds as outlined in the Work Plan

-Manage the Non-Fed Admin account judiciously
+- Revise the Operating Agreement with DNREC and the Department of Finance to transfer most duties to DPH from DNREC - Provide funding to upgrade infrastructure for eight public water systems in Delaware - Decrease public health risks in drinking water in 2019-2020 for 268263,808 Delaware residents - Meet Program Activity Measure of 96% of fund utilization rate, as negotiated with EPA by continuing to encourage expeditious spending with loan recipients and sub-grantees - Continue to contract with Delaware Rural Water Association (DRWA), to provide technical assistance, training, along with strategies to small and mid-size municipalities to maintain and return to compliance with state and federal regulations - Coordinate with CWSRF to develop streamlined emergency application procedures for both programs - Review and update the current interest rate policy - Continue to provide operator education through contracts with Delaware Technical and Community College - Continue to offer sustainability assessments through a contract with Kash Group LLC - Continue to hold quarterly meetings with Set-Aside recipients to monitor activity progress and evaluate expeditious spending - Ensure borrowers are following cross-cutter requirements on construction projects - Continue to track the Drinking Water to Clean Water Transfer with EPA assistance - Utilize Set-Aside funds as outlined in the Work Plan - Manage the Non-Fed Admin account judiciously

-Provide improved evaluation and assistance on DWSRF applications to ensure that applicants meet technical, managerial, and financial capabilities in accordance with the SDWA
+- Provide improved evaluation and assistance on DWSRF applications to ensure that applicants meet technical, managerial, and financial capabilities in accordance with the SDWA - Continue to develop an Ag Strategy in accordance with input from partners and EPA - Continue to implement two new technologies in the UIC program: EQuIS and 'Tracer'.

-Provide Cover Crop funds, per EPA's Ag Strategy recommendations, to the Sussex County Conservation District

-Explore funding chloride monitors (salt water intrusion indicators) in coastal community wells/community water systems

-Implement two new technologies in the UIC program: EQuIS and 'Tracer'.
 See UIC Section in this document and the Set-Aside Work Plan for more information.